Jesse205/VCFGeneratorLiteForTkinterTEST/README.md

 > [!NOTE]
 >
-> The development environment currently only supports 64 bits Windows 7+and does not currently support macOS and Linux.
+> The development environment currently only supports 64 bits Windows 8+ and does not currently support macOS and Linux.

 ### Building